keenlabs/Keen-Docs/source/clients/iOS/usage_guide.rst

 Compile
 ^^^^^^^

 Try and compile.
 It should work!
+If it doesn't, you probably forgot to enable the linker flag (see above).
+If you still can't get it to work, let us know at team@keen.io and one of us will help you right away.

 Usage Guide